adjeielias90/Real-World-Datascience/likelihood_of_user_borrowing_based_on_financial_history/readme.md

 TLDR: We try to answer the question: Will this user apply for a loan from us?.

+One way to leverage this model is to target those predicted not to reach the e-sign phase with customized onboarding.

 Let's go over the data we will be using this time:

 As usual we will discard everything we don't need on the way.